SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

   key pair (Publickey) without any gaps.
 - Create a Security group (Firewall) for inbound.
 All traffic 0.0.0.0/0 (Representation of internet)
 - Launch instance with keypairs and take Amazon Linux 2AMI (HVM)
-- Take PublicIP of the instance and username is "ec2-user" (or) Centos & "Privatekey"
 - ssh -i saikiran.pem ec2-user@123.23.234.5 ---> In pwd location.
-Use Centos as username not ec2-user.
+- Amazon Linux / Amazon Linux 2 ---> Default user name is "ec2-user"
+- Ubuntu ---> Default user name is "ubuntu"
+- Centos ---> Default user name is "centos"
+- Debian ---> Default user name is "admin (or) debian"
+- RHEL ---> Default user name is "ec2-user (or) root"
 - Make sure the key pair name while you are launching instance should match the key pair in Network & Security (Key Pairs).
 - Cheapest region is "us-east-1" ---> Latency is somewhat slow which is negligible.